DataDog/hiring-engineers/answers.md

 ### Setting Up DataDog On My Machine

 To set up DataDog on my machine, I first created an Ubuntu Virtual Machine using Vagrant.
-This was to ensure a consistent development environment and to eliminate issues regarding dependencies or machine’s operating system (OSX Yosemite).
+This was to ensure a consistent development environment and to eliminate issues regarding dependencies or my machine’s operating system (OSX Yosemite).
 My virtual machine’s metrics are displayed through DataDog in Figure 2.
 As shown, I added several tags to my host.
 I decided to specifically tag my host with the region of the world it is in (New England).
 This would be useful if, as a user, I wanted to detect specific metrics from my hosts in one part of the country.

 ![System Metrics](https://raw.githubusercontent.com/shauncarland/hiring-engineers/support-engineer/system_metrics.png)